CtrlK

 Distinctiveness Conflict Risk

-The description is highly distinctive with Arness-specific terminology, explicit trigger phrases, and a clear negative boundary ('Do NOT use this for creating new issues — use /arn-code-create-issue').
-This makes it very unlikely to conflict with other skills, as it carves out a specific niche of issue picking/selection within the Arness ecosystem.
+The description is highly distinctive with its Arness-specific terminology, explicit trigger phrases, and clear negative boundary ('Do NOT use this for creating new issues — use /arn-code-create-issue').
+The niche is clearly defined as issue picking/selection from a backlog, distinct from issue creation or other workflows.

 3 / 3